thin-edge/thin-edge.io/vision.md

 **Example applications scenarios:**
 Edge/embedded devices are critical components of any connected asset/smart equipment or operator use case.
 Within the different use-cases and application scenarios, the edge can take over different roles to address different IoT challenges:

--   Edge devices as machine gateway:
+- Edge devices as a machine gateway:
 	- A typical problem for the target personas is the integration of  various asset specific OT interfaces to establish connection to fieldbus or industry protocols.
 - Supporting IoT and other Northbound connectivity
 	- Vendor agnostic connectivtiy of the data plane and control plane, analytics and service/app orchestration from various IoT platforms is required for all future IoT use-cases, as hyperscaler platforms and end-customer vendor preferences might vary.